arturoherrero/command-line-one-liners/README.md

 After my blog post about [command line one-liners], many people want to contribute with their own commands.
-This is the place to do it, pull request are welcome!
+This is the place to do it, pull requests are welcome!

 Run the last command